surf-visualization/blospray/readme.md

 $ ln -sf <blospray-repo>/render_ospray render_ospray
 ```

-Within Blender enable the `Render: OSPRay` addon.
-You should now have a new `OSPRay`
-entry in the `Render Engine` dropdown on the `Render` properties tab.

-To make Blender find the necessary protobuf packages add symlinks to
+If needed, make Blender find the necessary protobuf dependencies by adding
-`google` and `six.py` in Blender's python library dir:
+symlinks to `google` and `six.py` in Blender's python library dir:

   ```
   $ cd <blender-2.8>/2.80/python/lib/python3.7/site-packages
   $ ln -sf /usr/lib/python3.7/site-packages/six.py six.py
   $ ln -sf /usr/lib/python3.7/site-packages/google google
   ```

+Finally, enable the `Render: OSPRay` add-on in Blender (`Edit -> Preferences -> Add-ons`).

+You should now have a new `OSPRay` entry in the `Render Engine`
+dropdown on the `Render` properties tab.
+If not, check for error messages
+in the console window where Blender is running.

 ## Examples